Dim light

 With the rotary dimmer, the rotary control can be turned continuously to the desired brightness.
 Press to switch the lamp on or off.
 With the touch dimmer, pressing and holding the rocker switch controls the brightness.
 The products generally have a memory function to retain the dimming level.

-No, with smart lamps and lights, existing dimmers in the domestic installation must be removed so that the smart items are not damaged.
+No, dimmers that are already installed do not work with smart light sources.
+In the case of smart lamps and lights, existing dimmers in the domestic installation must be removed so that the smart items are not damaged.